isomerpages/moe-teckgheepri/_our-pride/Alumni.md

 <img style="width:30%;margin-right:15px;" height="auto" width="100%" src="/images/alumni5.jpg">
 </div>
 <p><strong>Nur Afiqah Bte Ahmad</strong>
-<br>Afiqah is a pupil with exceptional grit.
+<br>Afiqah is a student with exceptional grit.
 In spite of her family's financial
 difficulty, she continued to explore different ways to learn, without any tuition.
 She made it a point to learn on her own.</p>
 <p>